Skip to main content

 When You Should Run Both

-Rare in practice but coherent: Craft as the writing studio for first drafts and polished outputs (essays, reports, proposals); Notion as the structured workspace for project tracking and team coordination.
-Weekly transfer ritual: pull finished Craft documents into Notion as PDF attachments or copied content for project context.
+Running both is rare in practice but coherent.
+Craft can serve as the writing studio for first drafts and polished outputs such as essays, reports, and proposals.
+Notion can serve as the structured workspace for project tracking and team coordination.
+The weekly transfer ritual is to pull finished Craft documents into Notion as PDF attachments or copied content for project context.
 Most users pick one and commit.

 Mobile and Cross-Platform Reality

-Craft mobile.
-Best-in-class iOS and iPadOS experience; the Apple Pencil support on iPad makes Craft a strong choice for handwritten-plus-typed hybrid notes.
+Craft mobile has a best-in-class iOS and iPadOS experience.
+The Apple Pencil support on iPad makes Craft a strong choice for handwritten-plus-typed hybrid notes.
 Android support is limited to web only.
-Per the Craft platform support page, the macOS-iOS-iPadOS axis is where Craft invests; Windows and Android are second-class.
+Per the Craft platform support page, the macOS-iOS-iPadOS axis is where Craft invests.
+Windows and Android are second-class.

-Notion mobile.
-Full feature parity across iOS, Android, macOS, Windows, and web.
-The capture path is slower than Craft (more taps to reach the right page) but the cross-platform consistency is the stronger fit for users on mixed-device fleets.
+Notion mobile has full feature parity across iOS, Android, macOS, Windows, and web.
+The capture path is slower than Craft because it takes more taps to reach the right page, but the cross-platform consistency is the stronger fit for users on mixed-device fleets.

 Performance and Reliability

-Notion.
-Workspaces of 10,000+ pages develop noticeable load lag, especially on database views with complex filters.
-Very large databases (50,000+ rows) benefit from being split.
+Notion workspaces of 10,000+ pages develop noticeable load lag, especially on database views with complex filters.
+Databases with 50,000+ rows benefit from being split.
 Per Notion's status page, uptime is similarly high but periodic regional outages do happen.
-Both tools require an internet connection for full functionality on most paths; Craft has noticeably stronger offline support on Apple devices, and edits made offline reconcile cleanly when the device reconnects.
+Both tools require an internet connection for full functionality on most paths.
+Craft has stronger offline support on Apple devices, and edits made offline reconcile cleanly when the device reconnects.

 Final Take